Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/05-github-pages/page-01.md

 Okay, it's time for our first HTML coding experience and subsequent page.
 Writing it is only half the battle - we also need to figure out how to get it on the internet for others to view.

 We are going to need to acquire **server space**.
-This is where we will store our files.
-Furthermore, this server will actually “serve” these files to requesting host-computers.
-In addition to acquiring a server, we will need to each get individual and unique URLs where we can point a computer to.
+This space is where we will store our files.
+Furthermore, this server will actually "serve" these files to requesting host-computers.
+In addition to acquiring a server, we will need to each get individual and unique URLs to where we can point a computer.

 <img src="../img/logo-gh-pages.png" alt="Github pages logo" />